-Berks County Area Agency on Aging can provide information about services and benefits for the elderly and older adults in the community.
+Berks County Area Agency on Aging will provide information about services and benefits for the elderly and older adults in the community.
 Assistance is also available as part of PACE, Property Tax/Rent Rebates and Winter Heating Fuel Assistance.
 The address is 633 Court Street, Reading, PA 19601.
 Telephone 610-478-6500.

 Reading Housing Authority runs the section 8 voucher program.
 While there is a waiting list, the program will require tenants to pay a portion of their rent and utilities based up on their household income.
 Rent subsidies are made as well.
 The address is 815 Franklin Street.
 Call 610-372-3933.

 St. Joseph Medical Center – The health care center provides a full-range of inpatient and outpatient diagnostic, medical and surgical services in Berks County Pennsylvania.
 Pharmacy, law work, and an extensive array of medical care may be offered.
 2500 Bernville Road, Reading, Pennsylvania 19605, call 610-378-2000.
 Click here to find additional ways to get medical or hospital bill help.

 Western Berks Free Clinic – Call to get information on free or low cost medical and health care.
 Volunteer dentists and doctors help the low-income as well as people with no insurance.
 Telephone 610- 693-6207.
 An appointment is necessary too.